Hello world!

 • Incomplete Master’s degree in Electronic Engineering (Computer Networks and Distributed Systems) from “Universidade Estadual do Rio de Janeiro)

-• BTech degree in Computer Networking from “Faculdade de Tecnologia Senac/RJ”
+• Associate Degree in Computer Networking from “Faculdade de Tecnologia Senac/RJ”

-• Technical degree in Clectronics from “Escola Técnica Estadual Henrique Lage”
+• Technical Degree in Electronics from “Escola Técnica Estadual Henrique Lage”

 Active Professional Certifications